-I am a Postdoctoral Researcher and Research Associate at Goethe University Frankfurt, Germany, and an Associated Researcher at the Leibniz Institute for Educational Research and Information.
-My research work involves advancing the field of Learning Analytics (LA), with a particular focus on developing and evaluating innovative tools to support data-informed educational practices.
+I am a Postdoctoral Researcher at Goethe University Frankfurt, Germany, and the DIPF | Leibniz Institute for Research and Information in Education.
+My work focuses on the intersection of responsible Artificial Intelligence (AI), Learning Analytics (LA), and educational innovation.

-Beyond research, I contribute to teaching at both the bachelor’s and master’s levels, including course instruction and supervision of student theses.
+Beyond research, I am actively involved in teaching at both the bachelor’s and master’s levels, including course instruction and thesis supervision.
+To date, I have supervised around 13 bachelor’s and master’s theses and am currently supervising PhD students.

-• Associated Researcher at the Leibniz Institute for Educational Research and Information - Germany (2019 - Present)
+• Research Associate at DIPF | Leibniz Institute for Research and Information in Education - Germany (2018 - 2024)

-• PhD Candidate at Goethe University Frankfurt - Germany (2019 - Ph.D. anticipated August 2025)
+• PhD in Computer Science at Goethe University Frankfurt - Germany

 • M.Sc. at RWTH Aachen University - Germany (2015 - 2018)